-Financial freedom is the goal we all have, in whatever form that mat take.
-However in my personal experience and observations one of the biggest hurdles to our achieving this goal is financial sabotage caused by a lack of personal responsibility.
+Financial freedom is the goal we all have, in whatever form that may take.
+However in my personal experience and observations one of the biggest hurdles to achieving this goal is financial sabotage.
+Caused by a lack of personal responsibility.

-It may surprise you to know that I have seen examples of people who have been making good money from their investments only to lose it all when they reach a certain amount, that to them is significant.
+It may surprise you to know that I have seen examples of people who have been making good money from their investments only to lose it all when they reach a certain amount.
+This amount is normally a number that to them is significant.

 Time and again they reach this milestone that they created, and then boom, it’s all gone again…